JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2016-04-30-how-to-install-virtualbox-5-guest-additions-on-centos-7.md

 title: "How to install VirtualBox 5 Guest Additions on CentOS 7"
 description: "How to install VirtualBox 5 Guest Additions on CentOS 7"
 categories: [ Linux, VirtualBox, CentOS 7, How-To ]
-tags: [ inux, VirtualBox, CentOS 7, How-To  ]
+tags: [ Linux, VirtualBox, CentOS 7, How-To  ]
 comments: false
 ---